 If the ACBS endorsement is missing for a product on the borderline substances list, pharmacy contractors can still dispense the prescription and it will be passed for payment by NHS Prescription Services.
 However the prescriber may be asked by their CCG to justify why the product has been dispensed at NHS expense.
 Pharmacy staff should not add the ACBS endorsement.

-For a product prescribed generically and listed in Part VIIIA or Part VIIIB of the Drug Tariff, the only endorsement required is the pack size where there are multiple pack sizes of the product listed in Category C of Part VIIIA of the Tariff.
+For a product prescribed generically and listed in Part VIIIA or Part VIIIB of the Drug Tariff, the only endorsement required is the pack size where there are multiple pack sizes listed in of Part VIIIA of the Tariff.

 For a product prescribed generically which is not listed in Part VIIIA of the Drug Tariff, endorse with the brand name or manufacturer/supplier as well as the pack size if multiple pack sizes of the product are available.
 If the product is less common, the net price before discount and ex VAT should also be endorsed.

 For an unlicensed medicine, please visit this page of our website.